Please or Register to create posts and topics.

 Rerouted to "The Baths, Caledon".

 While capable and well-connected, Horsfall's letter suggests that he struggled with the dull, bureaucratic atmosphere of colonial life - something reflected in this vivid letter written in 1915 from the Rand Club, Johannesburg.
 His tone of exile and alienation - he refers to “this desolate land” and its "coarse and unrefined" leaders making him “feel like a wretched dwarf” - shows his distaste for South Africa's colonial social climate.
 The letter portrays him as a thoughtful, disillusioned man, missing European intellectual life and corresponding affectionately with a woman named Frances, possibly his wife, someone with whom he had previously spent happier times with in France.
 His reflections on French culture, politics, and the contrast with the colonial world reveal a personality that was both cosmopolitan and restless.
-Little is recorded about Horsfall after the First World War.
+Little is recorded about Horsfall after WW1.
 It is believed he returned to Britain or possibly France.
 More letters like this survive.
-They may offer a rare insight into the mindset of an imperial servant in exile from his own culture.
+They offer a rare insight into the mindset of an imperial servant in exile from his own culture.

-Sitting in the Rand Club on Monday, 11th January 1915, Horsfall is writing in German to Miss F Baltimer in Claremont, Cape.
+Sitting in the Rand Club on Monday, 11th January 1915, Horsfall is writing in German to Miss F 'Baltimer' (?) in Claremont, Cape.
 He is using the Club's supplied stationery.
 Presumably Horsfall has been preoccupied with official matters relating to the start of WW1 and the outbreak of the Republican rebellion in South Africa.
 In exactly one month's time General Louis Botha will assume command of the Northern Force in Swakopmund on February 11, 1915, to lead the second phase of the German South West Africa campaign.

 OCR (creating readable text from scan) and translation courtesy of ChatGPT (OpenAI).